sciris/sciris/README.md

 * Now you can go into your browser and navigate to http://localhost:8080.
 You may possibly need to refresh/reload, but you should see the UI when the app is up.
+* If you make changes to the Python `sessionmanager` or `scirismodel` code, the Twisted/Flask server will automatically restart so changes can be reflected in the app behavior.
 * Use `Ctrl-C` to end the Twisted session, taking down the server.
 (You can answer `n` to the "Terminate batch job" query.)